digikar99/polymorphic-functions/README.md

 The mistake here is polymorph with type list `(vector)` produces a different behavior as compared to polymorph with type list `(string)`.
 (The behavior is "same" in the sense that `"hello"` is indeed a `vector`; perspective matters?)

 This problem also arises with [static-dispatch](https://github.com/alex-gutev/static-dispatch) and [inlined-generic-functions](https://github.com/guicho271828/inlined-generic-function).
-The way to avoid it is to either maintain discipline on the part of the user (the way adhoc-polymorphic-functions [currently] assumes) or to seal domains (the way of fast-generic-functions and sealable-metaobjects).
+The way to avoid it is to either maintain discipline on the part of the user (the way polymorphic-functions [currently] assumes) or to seal domains (the way of fast-generic-functions and sealable-metaobjects).

 Inlining especially becomes necessary for mathematical operations, wherein a call to `generic-+` on SBCL can be a 3-10 times slower than the optimized calls to `fixnum +` or `single-float +` etc. `generic-cl` (since `static-dispatch` version 0.5) overcomes this on SBCL by using `sb-c:deftransform`; for portable projects, one could use `inlined-generic-functions` [superseded by `fast-generic-functions`] subject to the limitation that there are no separate classes for (array single-float) and (array double-float) at least until SBCL 2.1.1.